Integrating Feature Modeling with the RSEB

 TABLE I. FODA and RSEB Domain engineering steps

-2. Selection and analysis of examples, needs and trends - there is a delicate balance between reactive and proactive reuse.
+- most applications consist of several recognizable or distinct subsystems or sub-problems, only some of which can be economically reusable.
+Thus it is important to decide which parts are worth further treatment.
+In FODA, a context model is constructed.
+In the RSEB, scoping closely related to decomposition into component systems, and the high-level use case model (use cases and actors) that describe the system architecture and context.2.
+Selection and analysis of examples, needs and trends - there is a delicate balance between reactive and proactive reuse.
 A set of reusable components must anticipate future needs.
 Since this is difficult to do reliably, and it is more expensive to build reusable software than regular software, the reuse process must find the essential commonality and variability, and prioritize which parts should be processed for reuse.
 Most approaches selecting key examples, and extract their essential feature sets.
 The examples chosen relate to domain scope and assessment of user needs, market, technology and business trends.

 3. Identification, factoring and clustering of feature sets - using analysis models, tables and/or graphical means, features that appear together (AND) or are variants to be selected from (OR, XOR) are structured into a decision framework.
 Domain terminology is accumulated.
 In FODA, an information model describes the domain entities and the structural relationships among them, whereas in the RSEB a use case and analysis object model is built.
 In FODA, a behavioral model describes the dynamic relationships among the entities of the domain, corresponding roughly to RSEB sequence and interaction diagrams.
 The FODA functional model-related to the RSEB object models-describes the data flows among domain entities.
 The FODA feature model, ties all of these models together by structuring and relating feature sets.